EnhancedNetwork/TOHE-Docs/Presets.md

 You can save your favorite settings as presets and load them later.
 You can also download presets shared by others.

-If you are new to hosting and don't know what to enable, there are also some Starter Presets below.
-Once you have a bit of a grasp on some roles and some special perks, you can try out some Advanced Presets, unless you think you're ready to try out Expert Presets, which include a lot of complex roles and perks.
+If you are new to hosting and don't know what to enable, there are also some <b>Starter Presets</b> below.
+Once you have a bit of a grasp on some roles and some special perks, you can try out some <b>Advanced Presets</b>, unless you think you're ready to try out <b>Expert Presets</b>, which include a lot of complex roles and perks.
-If you want to try out what some community members roll with, you can try downloading one of the many Member Submitted Presets, which can range from Straight-forward all the way to Experienced.
+If you want to try out what some community members roll with, you can try downloading one of the many <i>Member Submitted Presets<i>, which are sorted by the above system.

 For Instructions on how to Install Presets, visit the bottom of [This Page](/Install.html).